breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 Find the script in your package.json file and that will be how you command the terminal to run your application.
 You may change this to a command such as nodemon app.js.

+Initially, a script will be provided from the installation of libraries.
+Change this to nodemon app.js.
+Now you will be able to run this command in your VSCode terminal to launch the project in your local browser.

-!!! note "Note: Open package.json and add a script to start your express application"
+!!! note "Note: Open package.json and add change script to start your express application"

 ???+ example "Screenshot: Package.JSON- Starter Script"